aldoyh/issue-forms-creator/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If this PR contains a breaking change, please describe the impact and migration path for existing applications below. -->

 ## Other information

+- Always assume the projects are built with the latest Laravel, Livewire and Filament.
+- Running env: Ubuntu LTS, PHP ^8.3, Node 23 and consider @github/fabric whenever appropraite.